-What is Trading Securities?
+What Is Trading Securities?

 Trading securities are investments in the form of debt or equity that the management of the company wants to actively purchase and sell to make profit in the short term with securities they believe are going to increase in price, these securities can be found on the balance sheet at the fair value on the balance sheet date.

-For example, let’s say that the management of a company invests a certain amount of money in debt or equity (meaning in a particular bond or a stock) for a short period.
+If the management of a company invests a certain amount of money in debt or equity (meaning in a particular bond or a stock) for a short period.
 The purpose of doing this is to buy and sell that particular bond or the stock within a short while to make money.
+Trading securities include equity mutual funds and exchange-traded funds.

 There are three classifications of securities as per accounting – trading securities, held to maturity securities, and available for sale securities.

+We will understand more about the securities that are trading in detail.
+Trading securities in the balance sheet are the fastest moving securities among all three.
 The reason these securities are the fastest moving is that these securities are traded regularly (even daily) in the open market.
 And these securities are managed directly by the management of the company to see whether these securities can bring in more profits for the current period or not.

 Since the company will most probably sell off the investments, these investments are considered as the current assets of the company for the period.